 - Withhold payment without providing a legal justification

-All that is assuming you are accepted for disability insurance in the first place.
+All that is assuming you are accepted for insurance in the first place.
 If you are accepted, many contracts include the right to cancel coverage within two years of signing.
 Such a significant time window offers an unjust way of refusing coverage to someone who deserves it.

 Arnold & Itkin Resolves Insurance Claims.
 Call (888) 493-1629 Today!

 If any of the above difficulties are keeping you from receiving disability payments, call our firm at (888) 493-1629.
 Insurance companies should be trustworthy.
-Our insurance lawyers have the experience to hold them accountable to their actions.
+Our Prudential insurance lawyers have the experience to hold them accountable to their actions.
 We have won billions for injured clients, reaching settlements and verdicts in the millions of dollars for wronged clients.
 If any part of your policy was violated, reach out to our firm.